Question 44: Multiple donors?

 The Global Registration Identifier for Donors (GRID) was developed by the WMDA to ensure secure, reliable and unambiguous assignment of donors.
 The GRID standard is a 19-character donor identifier composed of three elements: Issuing Organization Number (ION), Registration Donor Identifier, and Checksum (shown below).
 This standard will ensure each donor ID is globally unique and will reduce the risk of misidentification of donors or their donations.

-If the donor is a NMDP unrelated cord blood unit or a NMDP unrelated donor, indicate the GRID number and continue with question 72.
+If the product is NMDP facilitated (PBSC or marrow product), as noted in question 55, indicate the GRID number and continue with question 72.

-If the donor is a non-NMDP unrelated donor (PBSC or marrow product), indicate the GRID number and continue with question 63.
+If the product is not NMDP facilitated (PBSC or marrow product), as noted in question 55, indicate the GRID number and continue with question 63.

 Question 61: Is the CBU ID also the ISBT DIN number?